Emir-Tuncbilek/physics_engine/README.md

 # Physics Engine in C/C++

+### Description
 This project aims for building a 3D physics engine in plain C/C++ with an integrated graphics rendering

-### Description
-An in-depth paragraph about your project and overview of use.

 ### Getting Started
 the simplest way to get started is by running the command "make" at the root of the directory.
 This will compile and create an executable of "main.cpp".